 Upon reading an advanced copy of The Late George Apley, winner of the Pulitzer Prize in 1938, Sinclair Lewis wrote the following message: “I started to read it and it appeared to me to be an exact and very detailed picture of a Boston aristocrat… One can never be sure about Boston, and I hope I am not mistaken in my idea that the author is kidding the Boston idea.
 It is very subtle and clever, and I am not sure that Boston will get it.”

-A mirror of its author’s own life, The Late George Apley offers a charming but satirical portrait of an upper-crust Boston Brahmin from birth until death.
+A mirror of the author’s own life, The Late George Apley offers a charming but satirical portrait of an upper-crust Boston Brahmin from birth until death.
 It is epistolary in style, not unlike a later Pulitzer Prize winner Marilynne Robinson’s Gilead (2004) —click here to read my reflections on Gilead.
 The Late George Apley employs a sense of realism, akin to an earlier Pulitzer Prize winner The Bridge of San Luis Rey (1927) —click here to read my reflections on The Bridge of San Luis Rey— as we are offered a variety of fragmentary letters representing key moments in the life of the recently deceased George Apley (1866-1933).
 His fictional biography is presented to us by George Apley’s friend, Horatio Willing, Boston’s Dean of Letters and an amusing gentleman in his own right with experiencing compiling other notes and letters of prominent Bostonians.
 Why write a book about George Apley?
 Mr. Willing was apparently spurred to edit the biography at the insistence of Mr. Apley’s somewhat rebellious son, John.
 According to Mr. Willing “At no time in the history of the world have such material changes occurred as those in George Apley’s life span” (29).
-The novel asks us to piece together George Apley’s life through the writings of various people who knew him, perhaps not unlike the interviews presented in Orson Welles’s Citizen Kane (1941).
+The novel asks us to piece together George Apley’s life through the writings of various people who knew him, perhaps not unlike the biographical interviews presented in Orson Welles’s Citizen Kane (1941).

 The story, at least insofar as there exists a narrative, guides us through the history of the Apley family from their place of origin in Sussex, England before emigrating to the United States and embarking on various businesses ventures including in the slave trade, but the true source of their wealth comes several generations later via enterprises in the Boston shipping industry.
 George Apley is raised alongside the Charles River at his family’s home on Beacon Street in Boston as well as the family’s country estate at Hillcrest.
 He attends Mr. Hobson’s school as a boy, and then Harvard where he participates in many clubs, student government, and so on.
 He is often found quoting Ralph Waldo Emerson in his “quiet world of mind and order” (41).